Send a video by link with in-browser playback

 Trainer

-Share a lesson video: learners watch first, save later.
+Share a course video: trainees watch first, save later.

 Individual

-• Works with very large video files depending on your send plan.
+• Very large files accepted: up to 200 GB depending on your plan.

 FAQ

-Up to 200 GB depending on your send plan; streaming adapts to the browser.
+Up to 200 GB depending on your send plan.
+Streaming adapts to the recipient's browser and connection.